Loading...

 In the Ashanti Region, Komfo Anokye Teaching Hospital (KATH) in Kumasi runs a dedicated dermatology department.
 Multi-Clinic and a Rabito branch also operate there.
 However, the private specialist options are far fewer than in Accra.

 Beyond these two cities, coverage drops sharply.
 Tamale Teaching Hospital in the Northern Region provides tertiary-level care including some skin services, but no dedicated dermatology clinic has been formally announced there.
-Cape Coast Teaching Hospital runs a monthly dermatology clinic — held on the second Tuesday of each month — making it a scheduled rather than routine service.
-Takoradi and Ho have limited private specialist presence; Nyaho Medical Centre has branches in Tema and Takoradi, but their dermatology staffing should be confirmed directly.
+Cape Coast Teaching Hospital currently lists dermatology among its specialist clinic services, but patients should confirm clinic days directly with the hospital before traveling.
+Takoradi and Ho have limited private specialist presence; Nyaho Medical Centre has branches in Tema and Takoradi, but patients should confirm dermatology staffing at each branch directly before booking.

 The result is that many Ghanaians living outside major cities must either travel several hours for a specialist appointment or rely on primary care doctors with limited dermatology training.